jjvanzon/JJs-Reference-Architecture/api.md

        JJ.Framework.HtmlToXml</a>
   </th>
   <td>
       The HtmlToXmlConverter class steals from SgmlReader.
-It does what it says.
+It does what the name implies.
   </td>
 </tr>